-A temperature limit switch or ECO (Energy Cut Off) sensor located in the gas control valve\thermostat is used to shut off the water heater if the water temperature exceeds 189°F (87°C).
+IMPORTANT: Correct any issues prior to resetting the switch.
+Contact the Product Service and Support Department listed on the water heater's warranty sheet.
+A temperature limit switch or ECO (Energy Cut Off) sensor located in the gas control valve\thermostat, is used to shut off the water heater if the water temperature exceeds 189°F (87°C).
 The Diagnostic Status Light will flash a code indicating an "Overheat Failure" (4 Flashes).
 See "Operating the Temperature Control System."
-If the ECO has functioned the gas control valve/thermostat should be replaced by a qualified person.
+If the gas control valve/ thermostat has an "ECO Lockout" the gas control valve/ thermostat must be replaced by a qualified person.
 Contact your local dealer for service information.